ecenurzunbul/RideSharing-CapstoneProject/README.md

 # RideSharing-CapstoneProject

-RideSharing is a mobile car sharing application.
-Carpooling refers to a mode of transportation in which individual travelers share a vehicle for the trip.
-The application was written by a group of 3 people, including me, using Flutter for Frontend and Google Firebase for Backend.
+RideSharing is a mobile car-sharing application designed for carpooling, where individual travelers share a vehicle for a trip.
+The application was developed by a team of 3 people, including myself, using Dart with the Flutter framework for the frontend and Google Firebase for the backend.
+This project aims to provide an efficient and eco-friendly transportation solution for users.